acisops/acis_anomaly_pages/source/dpab_shutdown_bepa.rst

   Refer to the most recent txings SAR for the current optimal values for the txings parameters.

 * Execute the recovery CAPs at the next available comm.
-Reloading the flight software patches can take a half an hour, so ensure that there is enough time in the comm to execute the entire procedure.

 * Write a shift report and distribute to ``sot_shift`` to inform the project that ACIS is restored to its default configuration.

 .. note::

-   As of this writing, the ACIS Flight Software Patch level is standard H, optional J, version = 60.
-   Before preparing the CAPs, check that this is the correct version.

    At this point in the mission (Jan 2017), during observations, it is standard practice to power off unused FEPs to reduce power consumption and keep the electronics temperatures lower.
 For this reason, it is